-- ❖ The project kicked off in January/February 2015, a time for preparing land and planting.
-A community dialogue which had been arranged to be conducted at Makunya had to be called off after the organizer called us to inform us that prospective participants had left for the garden - in the afternoon. - ❖ We continue to experience shortages in IEC materials.
-It is projected that they won't be enough to cover the whole of next year's project activities. - ❖ There are still financial expectations from the community during dialogues. - ❖ Inflation which grossly affects our static budgets.
-At times we are forced to scale down on certain activities due to high prices of goods and services. - Lack of an organizational 4x4 vehicle continues to be a menace and as a result hampers our smooth operations not only in the rainy season but also due to the rural bad road network. - ♦ Bad weather characterized by heavy rainfall and too much sunshine. - Lack of core funding.
+- Women and girls' access to justice is continuously being hampered by the lack of logistical facilitation.
+Because of poverty, many victims do not reach the courts of law, the Police and cannot pay for medical fees in the event of physical harm. - We continue to experience shortages in IEC materials.
+It is projected that they won't be enough to cover the whole of next year's project activities. - There are still financial expectations from the community during dialogues. - Inflation which grossly affects our static budgets.
+At times we are forced to scale down on certain activities due to high prices of goods and services. - Lack of an organizational 4x4 vehicle continues to be a menace and as a result hampers our smooth operations not only in the rainy season but also due to the rural bad road network. - Bad weather characterized by heavy rainfall and too much sunshine. - Lack of core funding.
 We still have inadequate remuneration for our staffs.
 The organization therefore still survives on voluntarism which is risky since staffs can look for greener pastures elsewhere at any time.
 This also impacts on organizational operational costs including but not limited to staff meals, stationery, utilities, internet, rent and fuel.